 Media Services Department

 The Media Services Department provides instructional programs which support and supplement the school curriculum.
 The physical facilities include a color television studio for creating video programs, a work room with supplies for hard-copy presentations, computer equipment for pre and post digital video creation and staff offices.
 Faculty, staff and students are encouraged to share their communication talents with others at the School of Nursing by using the computers, data projectors and flat panel televisions that are in the classrooms.

 The CSN Library is a modern and spacious area that contains open stacks of books, bound periodicals and journals for browsing, and computers for world-wide network interaction.
-As part of the Delgado College Library System, the CSN library shares an automated catalog (ISSAC) to connect to the Louisiana Online University Information System (LOUIS) for access to statewide materials.
-The library has 33 computers which provide access to online databases, the CSN Multimedia collection, a compilation of over 200 nursing skills and related video programs for student viewing.
+As part of the Delgado College Library System, the CSN library shares an automated catalog (ISSAC).
+The library has computers which provide access to online databases and e books, along with the CSN Multimedia collection which includes a compilation of over 200 nursing skills and related video programs for student viewing.
+There are two collaborative study rooms, Nightingale 1 & 2 to be used by groups of students.
 In addition, research help and bibliographic instruction is available with the school's full-time librarian.